 An IRA, or Individual Retirement Account, is a tax-advantaged way to save and invest for retirement.
 IRAs follow rules and regulations issued by the Internal Revenue Service.
 In all IRAs, money within the account grows tax deferred until withdrawal.
 This means that no capital gains taxes or taxes on interest accrued are due each year.

 A traditional IRA offers qualified taxpayers an income tax deduction for contributions made to the account.
-Taxpayers who do not qualify for the deduction can still make nondeductible contributions to an IRA, up to $5,000 per year.
-These nondeductible contributions must be documented fully, because no additional taxes should be paid on them.
+Taxpayers who do not qualify for the deduction can still make nondeductible contributions to an IRA, up to $6,000 per year, or $7,000 if you are over 50.
+These nondeductible contributions must be documented fully because no additional taxes should be paid on them.

 401(k) Account Basics